cal-itp/data-infra/docs/datasets_and_tables/gtfs_realtime.md

 To examine the documentation for our `GTFS Realtime` tables from the `Database` perspective:

 1. Once at the [dbt docs homepage](https://dbt-docs.calitp.org/#!/overview), make sure that the `Database` tab is selected in the left-side panel.
-1. In the same left-side panel, under the `Tables and Views` heading click on `cal-itp-data-infra`, which will turn into a drop-down.
+1. In the same left-side panel, under the `Tables and Views` heading click on `cal-itp-data-infra`, which will expand.
-1. Within that dropdown, select from the below:
+1. Within that list, select tables from the below to view their documentation:
     * Sources:
         * `external_gtfs_rt`
         * `gtfs_rt_logs`
         * `gtfs_rt`
     * Staging tables:
         * `staging`
-            * tables with a prefix `stg_rt__`
+            * tables with a prefix `staging.stg_rt__*`

 ### The `Project` Perspective
 This allows you to view the warehouse project as it exists in the repository.